clap-rs/clap/README.md

  * Support for delimited values
  * Support for custom delimiter in values
  * Support for external subcommands
- * Support for options that act as flags (i.e. ones which optionally have no value)
+ * Support for options that act as flags (i.e., ones which optionally have no value)
- * Support for negative numbers as arguments (i.e. `-10`, etc.)
+ * Support for negative numbers as arguments (i.e., `-10`, etc.)
  * Better Errors and error handling
  * Improved "from usage" strings
  * Better support for generics, instead of being locked in to `Vec` at key points